Patrick O'Connor - CURRICULUM VITAE:

 - Appointed arbitrator in a number of ICC/UNCITRAL/LCIA arbitrations as either sole Arbitrator or Member of a three person tribunal.

 - Experience of several American Arbitration Association arbitrations, many arising out of the A.I.A.
 Standard Form.

 - Arbitrator in a commercial dispute between a Turkish Company and a Spanish Company.

-- Arbitrator in a multimillion-dollar dispute in the Bahamas.
+- Arbitrator in several multimillion-dollar disputes in the Bahamas.

 - Arbitrator in a large Banking dispute in Kenya.